CRIMINAL LAW I - 2022/3

 The summative assessment for this module consists of:

-- A 2-hour, comprehensive exam, which counts for 80% of the module mark
+- A closed book in person exam, which counts for 100% of the module mark

 Formative assessment and feedback

-- A 60-minute exam followed by in-class and written feedback
+- An in person exam followed by written feedback

 - To analyse the general principles of English criminal law.